So, you've made it this far, have you? It takes dedication to find this page hidden deep within the Tagonist Knights Website.

 Pick a Genre!

-I continued with the scenes involving Phillip interacting with Doctor Kindred throughout most of the book.
-At the time, I was aiming for a hard science fiction story with philosophical discourse.
+The author continued with the scenes involving Phillip interacting with Doctor Kindred throughout most of the book.
+At the time, he was aiming for a hard science fiction story with philosophical discourse.
+However, it didn't feel right.

-It didn't feel right.
-Then I was inspired to make it more of a romance.
+It was then he was inspired to make it more of a romance.
 To lean heavily into that genre.
 The first major change was switching out a woman named Mari, short for Marigold.
 She lived a life free from technology.
-That's when I had the idea of bringing in the traveler, a character first introduced in Emerald Intrigue and revealed again in a bonus scene at the end of Garden of Gaia.
-With the god of romance involved, I knew that the story should be part romance, part scifi in that this was also Nikola's narrative.
-Also, originally, there was a lot more scenes involving Nikola and Alana which I felt took away from the main plot and so edited those down to five scenes.
+That's when the author had the idea of bringing in an individual first introduced in Emerald Intrigue and revealed again in a bonus scene at the end of Garden of Gaia.
+With the god of romance involved, he knew that the story should be split between that genre and sci-fi in that this was also Nikola's narrative.
+Originally, there was a lot more scenes involving him and Alana which took away from the main plot.

-With Nikola and Alana's scenes greatly reduced, Mari replaced with Lubomir, I still had the problem of Phillip waking up at the end.
-So, I dramatically cut down the scenes between him and Doctor Kindred and aimed for halfway for the book for him to wake up.
+With Nikola and Alana's scenes greatly reduced, Mari replaced with Lubomir, the author still had the problem of Phillip waking up at the end.
+So, he dramatically cut down the scenes between him and Doctor Kindred and aimed for halfway through the book for him to wake up.
 The last major removal was a character named Heather who was a bone expert.
 Her character never developed.
-Later many scenes involved her and Alana attempting to blend in as just another worker felt awkward at best which was removed.
-I made reference to her as dating Nia at the end.
+Later many scenes involved her and Alana attempting to blend in as just another worker felt awkward at best.
+She is mentioned as dating Nia at the end.

-Lastly was a change in personality for Daisy.
-A scene involving Nia and her dramatically changed who she was.
-Originally, she was distrustful, emotionally detached, and rude with little character development.
-She bloomed as an individual.
+Originally, Daisy was distrustful, emotionally detached, and rude with little character development.
+After this single new scene that involved her and Nia was introduced in a revision, she bloomed as an individual.
 Flower pun intended.
-Somehow my hard science fiction story developed into a scifi romance.
+Somehow a hard science fiction story developed into a sci-fi romance.

 “Your existence should not be defined by another.
 You should be your own individual.” - Lilly